Suffolk County Wrongful Death Lawyer

 This, however, does not mean that other family members cannot receive compensation; they simply cannot file the claim on their own.
 Instead, the executor will file a claim and any compensation granted to surviving family members will then be divided among them.

 Even this can become complicated, depending on whether the deceased had children, a spouse, or living parents.
-It is important to speak to a wrongful death lawyer in Suffolk County that can fully explain how compensation will be divided.
+It is important to speak to a wrongful death lawyer who can fully explain how compensation will be divided.

 Statute of Limitations